5Th Healthplus Middle East Fertility Conference Concludes In Dubai

-The event comprised three days of lively discussions, interactions, debates, and workshops for the world's leading fertility experts

-Topics under discussion included Ethical and Legal Issues in IVF, Fertility Preservation and Social Egg Freezing: For Unmarried Women between 30 to 35 years

-HealthPFertility, a Mubadala Health partner, has celebrated another successful HealthPMiddle East Fertility Conference.
-Held under the theme 'Preserving Hope and Empowering Fertility Choices' the fifth edition of the annual industry event attracted over a thousand participants from 23 countries.
+DUBAI, 3rd September, 2023 (WAM) -- HealthPFertility, a Mubadala Health partner, has celebrated another successful HealthPMiddle East Fertility Conference.
+Held under the theme 'Preserving Hope and Empowering Fertility Choices', the fifth edition of the annual industry event attracted over 1,000 participants from 23 countries.

 The long-awaited annual industry event brought together leading experts, researchers, and practitioners in the field of fertility.
 The event explored the latest advances in reproductive health technologies and challenges regarding infertility treatment.
 It featured three days of lively discussions, interactions, debates, and workshops for the world's leading fertility experts at The Address, Dubai Marina.